 Article 3. - Concept of local self-government

-of local authorities, within the limits of the law, to regulate
+and the ability of local authorities, within the limits of the

-and manage a substantial share of public affairs under their
+law, to regulate and manage a substantial share of public affairs

-own responsibility and in the interest of the local population
+under their own responsibility and in the interest of the local

-of members freely elected by secret ballot on the basis
+assemblies composed of members freely elected by secret ballot

-of direct, equal, universal suffrage and which may possess
+on the basis of direct, equal, universal suffrage and which